 Today, the refuge encompasses 25,000 acres of elk winter range, the only winter range remaining for elk near Jackson Hole.

-At the National Elk Refuge, such an adventure is available to winter visitors from mid-December through early April.
-The season is scheduled through the end of March/first weekend of April, tentatively, weather and herd conditions permitting.
+At the National Elk Refuge, sleigh tours are available to winter visitors from mid-December through early April.
+The season is scheduled through the end of March/first weekend of April, tentatively, weather and herd conditions permitting,

-Appropriate dress for a sleigh ride includes a warm coat, hat, gloves, and warm boots.
-Surprisingly, the temperature can feel significantly colder on the sleigh ride in comparison to conditions in town.
+Your sleigh ride will last approximately 45 minutes to 1 hour, so please dress warmly.
+Appropriate dress for your sleigh ride includes a warm coat, hat, gloves, and warm boots.
+Surprisingly, the temperature can feel significantly colder on the sleigh ride compared to in town.
 Chilling winds often blow up the valley, and snowstorms can happen anytime.
-Warmly-dressed visitors take all of this in stride.
+Warmly-dressed visitors can take all of this in stride.